-When you take that first step and walk through our doors, you may feel a number of emotions.
+When you take that first step and walk through the doors of our eating disorder treatment center, you may feel a number of emotions.
 You may worry if you made the right choice, wonder if you are "sick enough" to be here or even feel like you don't belong.
 You may even feel a huge sense of relief, finally allowing yourself to slow down and rest.

 Eating disorder behaviors often begin as a way to solve a problem — and then the eating disorder becomes a problem.
 In treatment, your other problems, that the eating disorder was trying to solve, come along with you and your eating disorder — right through our doors.